minerva-studio/Library-of-Meialia-Demo-1/README.md

 The old library of Meialia demo

-This is a backup for a old concept of the Game, the actual game Library of Meialia is in another repository
+This is a backup for a old concept of the Game, the actual game Library of Meialia is in another repository It might receive some update for some small issues sometimes